appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 After you see the login page of the Appcircle, you can now use the **initial username** and **password** to login to the Appcircle dashboard.

-You can view the initial username and password by checking the `values.yaml` or by checking the relevant secret with `kubectl`:
+You can view the initial username printed after the `helm` deployment and view the initial password by running the `kubectl` secret command printed after the `helm` deployment:

 ```bash
 kubectl get secret appcircle-server-auth-keycloak-passwords -ojsonpath='{.data.initialPassword}' | base64 --decode ; echo